 Homemade Herbal Incense – Incense can be a wonderful way to add a beautiful aroma to your home so take a look at this fantastic video which shows you how to make your own homemade incense with herbs.

-DIY Scented Plug-in Refill – This fantastic tutorial which reveals how to get rid of the horrible toxic liquid found in chemical laden store bought plug-ins and replace it with health giving, wonderfully fragrant, toxin free essential oils.
+DIY Scented Plug-in Refill – DIY Scented Plug-in Refill – This fantastic tutorial reveals how to get rid of the chemical laden store bought plug-ins and replace it with health-giving, wonderfully fragrant, toxin-free essential oils.

 Essential Oil Jelly Air Freshener – The great thing about these jelly air fresheners are that you can add ANY essential oil you want to, or even blend a few different oils together.
 Perfect if you have a particular scent you are trying to create.

 Homemade ‘Fake Febreeze’ – A bottle of Febreeze is currently selling on Amazon for a whopping $6.99, yet you can make a homemade version that’s just as effective (and natural) for only $0.15.
 If you buy just one bottle per month, then that’s a monthly saving of $6.75 – and a yearly saving of $81!
 (We suggest you use a homemade natural fabric softener for this recipe.)